9F INC. ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed in the United States District Court for the District of New Jersey against 9F Inc.

 LEAD PLAINTIFF DEADLINE IS MARCH 22, 2021

 NEW YORK, Feb.
-01, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of New Jersey on behalf of investors who purchased or otherwise acquired 9F Inc. (“9F” or the “Company”) ( JFU) American Depositary Receipts (“ADR’s”):
+3, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of New Jersey on behalf of investors who purchased or otherwise acquired 9F Inc. ("9F" or the "Company") (NASDAQ: JFU) American Depositary Receipts ("ADR's"):

 - pursuant and/or traceable to the registration statement and related prospectus in connection with the Company's August 14, 2019 initial public offering (the "IPO" or "Offering"); and/or